|SSM Cardinal Glennon Children's Medical Center|

 Lice can be hard to get rid of.
 If you still have lice 2 weeks after you started treatment, let your doctor know.
 Your doctor may want to try a different medication or repeat treatment in case any nits were left behind and hatched after treatment.

-Lice are insects, so the treatments for lice are basically insecticides.
+Lice are insects, so the treatments for lice are basically insecticides or pesticides.
 To avoid getting overexposed, you'll need to follow the directions carefully when it comes to how much to use and how often to use it.
 Medicated lice treatments usually kill the lice and nits, but it may take a few days for the itching to stop.

 As an alternative to chemical treatments, your doctor may recommend wet combing — using a fine-tooth comb on wet hair to remove nits and lice.
-You may have heard that petroleum jelly, mayonnaise, or olive oil can suffocate head lice, but these treatments have not proven to be effective.
+You may have heard that petroleum jelly, mayonnaise, or olive oil can suffocate head lice, but these treatments aren't really effective.

 Scratching a lot can lead to a scalp infection.
 Call your doctor as soon as possible if: